• Home

 Ripley's Aquarium Toronto picture

-I’ll just make a friend in the lineup, I thought.
+I’ll make a friend in the lineup, I thought.
 I’ll find someone travelling solo and offer them a free ticket.
 They’ll be my best friend for life.

 Except I was the only one in line.

-Note to Toronto tourists: To avoid crowds visiting Ripley’s Aquarium Toronto at 5:30 on a weeknight seems to work pretty well.
+Note to Toronto tourists: To avoid crowds visiting Ripley’s Aquarium Toronto at 5:30 on a weeknight seems to work well.

 How to get to Ripley's Aquarium Toronto, Canada